The Crip/Mad Archive Dances

 For visitors with mobility concerns, please email John Cook or call 518-276-2822 (voice only) to see how we can best accommodate you in your EMPAC experience.

-This is the first of three events with Petra Kuppers, and is followed by two workshops to take place on October 12 at The Sanctuary for Independent Media.
+This is the first of three events with Petra Kuppers, and is followed by two workshops, including a wheelchair procession, to take place on October 12 at The Sanctuary for Independent Media.

 Petra Kuppers is a disability culture activist and a community performance artist.
 Kuppers grounds herself in disability culture methods, and uses somatics, performance, and speculative writing to engage audiences toward more socially just and enjoyable futures.
 In addition to Kuppers’s scholarly and performance work, she has published three poetry collections including her latest, Gut Botany (Wayne State University Press, 2020).